jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 * There are
   [other pathology resources to pull from](#other-pathology-resources), but Pathoma is the best use of your time
+* During each block, I would watch the appropriate videos at 1x to learn, and then 1.3x or 1.7x to review later and then often once more the day before the exam, for a total of three views.
+Whenever I get tired of doing questions, popping up a Pathoma video is an easy step down that still keeps me productive.

 ### [U-World](//www.usmleworld.com/purchase.aspx): practice questions